 Duration: 45 minutes to 2 hours

 Clear Law Institute refreshes its program every year so that employers and employees can stay up-to-date to possible policy and law changes.
-The program updates automatically and is free, so there's no need to pay for the latest changes.
+The program updates on and off, and is free, so there's no need to pay for the latest changes.

 Besides the regular training, companies can also take Covid-19 workplace safety training or unconscious bias training.

-Additionally, Clear Law Institute covers training on different harassment types, proactive intervention, and workplace bullying.
+Moreover, Clear Law Institute covers online training course on different harassment types, proactive intervention, and workplace bullying.

 An additional helpful feature is that Clear Law Institute also teaches what isn't sexual harassment.
 This helps companies avoid filing unnecessary harassment complaints, saving the business time and money.

 To further share the understanding, the program focuses on gamification via interactive games.